damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 We've revised the input for comments!
 It doesn't just look much better, it's also smarter.
 If you start to mention someone, autocomplete will prioritize names based on the context of the issue, diff or merge request (several other dropdown boxes have that same ability now).

 ### Shortcuts!

-Press `e` to edit the issue or merge request you're in.
-Or just press up on the arrow keys to edit your last comment.
+Press `e` to edit the issue or merge request you're viewing, and press the up arrow key to quickly edit your last comment.

 ### More Default Dashboards